 History of Des Moines

 Des Moines plays a large role in politics as well.
-It is the site of the first caucuses of the presidential primaries.
+It is the site of the first caucuses of the Presidential Primaries.
 Des Moines has been a center for culture as well, having established the Des Moines Metro Opera in 1973.
 In 2002, Ballet Des Moines was established, adding to the cultural hub.
 In 2009, Des Moines established the Pappajohn Sculpture Park with 24 sculptures donated to the city.
-Nearby is the Temple of Performing Arts, and the Central Library.
-Des Moines hosts an arts festival yearly in June, and a state fair annually in August.
+Nearby is the Temple of Performing Arts and the Central Library.
+Des Moines hosts an arts festival yearly in June, and the State Fair annually in August.
 Briefly speaking, Des Moines has something for everyone.